 Septimus Severus emerges as the victor (193 AD) and rules as a military dictator until his death (211 AD).
 This sets the pattern for the rest of the Empire's history.
 The days of Senatorial authority have long past.
 Rome is now ruled by the stroingest military commander.
 In addition Barbarian uprisings become increasingly troublesome on the eastern border with Germany.

 Diocletian constructed the great baths in Rome (303 AD).
-In the Balkans he withdraws south to Yugoslavia (305 AD).
+In the Balkans he withdraws south to what is wgat was Yugoslavia (305 AD).
 Civil war breaks out again and continues for 7 years until Constantine finally prevails (312 AD).
 One of his first acts is the Edict of Milan which adopts a policy of toleration for Christians (313 AD).
 Constantine unites the Eastern and western Empires (324 AD).
 The Christian Church is betset by a great diversity in belief.
 Constantine convenes the Council of Nicaea and acts as the presiding officer (325 AD).
 The council is made up of 300 bishops to resolve the theological controversies.
 The principal controversy was the dispute between Arians and the Athanasiansover the nature of Jesus and his relationship between God the Father.
 Constantine erects a new capital, Constantinople (330 AD).
 This continues the shift of the empire east.
 Constantine passes rule to his three sons after his death (337 AD).
 Differences develop btween them and fighting breaks out.
 St. Basil (330-379) lays the foundation for eastern monasticism.
 He incourages monks to devote themselves to religious meditation and to submit to poverty and humility and discourages self-torture.
 Saint Augustine (354-430) was one of the great leaders of the early Christian Church and perhaps the most important theologian of the medieval Church.
 Augustine as of Bishop of Hippo defended Church doctrines against the Manichean and the Pelagian sects.
 During the doctrinal struggle against these important sects, Augustine developed doctines cincerning sin, divince grace, and predestination that have been at the center of Church beliefs and contine important in both Catholic and Protestant theology.
 His most famous work is the City of God.
 There is one last attempt to supress Cristianity and restore the pagan religions.
 Emperor Flavius Claudius Julianus known as the "the Apostate," attempts to suppress the Christian Church, but dies after only a few years and is unable to achieve his goal (361-363).
 The Germanic Visigoths defeat a Roman army at Adrianople.
 Theodosius suceedes in making allies of the Visigoths (378 AD).
 Theodosius I is the last Roman emperor to command a united empire.
 After defeating two rivals, Theodosius founds a dynasty whch endures until 450 AD in the Eastern empire.
 Theodosius I declares Christianity the sole religion of the Roman Empire (380 AD).

 The Christian Church by the 5th century has established a hierarchy including priests, bishops, metropolitans (archbishops situated in larger cities), and patriarchs (bishops whose rule oversees larger and older cities such as Jerusalem, Alexandria, Rome and Constantinople).
 Rome unified Europe as never before or since.
 The end of classical antiquity is generally seen as the collapse of